Innovar-Healthcare/bridgelink-container/README.md

 <a name="env-vmoptions"></a>
 #### `MP_VMOPTIONS`

 A comma-separated list of JVM command-line options to place in the `.vmoptions` file.
-For example to set the max heap size:
+For example to set the max heap size and HTTPS proxy ports:

-* 512
+* 512,-Dhttp.proxyPort=9001,-Dhttps.proxyHost=9002,-Dhttps.proxyPort=9003

 <a name="env-keystore-download"></a>